 Your personal assets would be protected since the lawsuit was against the corporation.
 But, you lose the building.

 The advent of the charging order dates back to around 1914 in the United States.
-It was is designed to protect NON-debtors partners from claims against a debtor partner.
+It was designed to protect non-debtor partners from claims against a debtor partner.

 At that time, a creditor was able to obtain a writ of execution from the court directly against the partnership's assets.
 This led to the seizure of business's assets by the sheriff.
 This was possible because at that time the partnership itself was not treated as a juridical person, but simply as an aggregate of its partners.